Take the I'm In for Climate Action pledge here!

 - Community Energy Challenge (CEC): This program walks homeowners through the process of achieving energy efficiency in their homes, from start to finish.
 You will receive a low-cost full energy audit, a comprehensive report detailing cost-effective measures, recommendations on choosing a reliable contractor, rebates, and more by participating in this program.
 Check here to see if you qualify as moderate income to receive even more financial incentives through the CEC.

 - PSE Home Energy Assessment: If you are a PSE customer, then you may be eligible for a certified member of PSE's Energy Assessment team to provide you with a FREE overview of how your home uses energy, including on-the-spot installation of up to 30 LED light bulbs.

-- Cascade Natural Gas Conservation Incentive Program: If you are a Cascade Natural Gas customer, you can save money through their rebate program when you install energy-saving home improvements, including new windows and insulation.
+- Cascade Natural Gas Conservation Incentive Program: If you are a Cascade Natural Gas customer, you can save money through their residential rebates and commercial/industrial rebates when you install energy-saving improvements, including new windows and insulation.

 - City of Bellingham Water Conservation Kits: As a City water customer, you are eligible to receive one free kit with energy- and water-saving fixtures – a low-flow showerhead, faucet aerators, and toilet leak detection tablets.
 Pick yours up today!